openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 ## Binding Configuration

 The bridge representing the Niko Home Control IP-interface needs to be added first in the things file or through Paper UI.
 A bridge can be auto-discovered or created manually.
 No bridge configuration is required.
-The communication only works if the openHab system and the Niko Home Control IP-interface are in the same subnet.
-Only one Niko Home Control IP-interface typically exists in a subnet, therefore only one bridge should typically be added to openHab.
+The communication only works if the openHAB system and the Niko Home Control IP-interface are in the same subnet.
+Only one Niko Home Control IP-interface typically exists in a subnet, therefore only one bridge should typically be added to openHAB.

 Optionally the IP-address or broadcast address and port can be set when manually creating the bridge.
 A fixed IP-address will take precedence over a broadcast address or fully automatic discovery to discover the IP-address of the Niko Home Control IP-interface.

 If the IP-address is set, no attempt will be made to discover the correct IP-address.
 You are responsible to force a fixed IP address on the Niko Home Control IP-interface through settings in your DHCP server

 If the broadcast address is set, it will be used to send the broadcast discovery message, rather than attempting to find the broadcast address automatically.
-This can be important if the openHab server is multi-homed, in which case the wrong subnet could be picked by the automatic discovery.
+This can be important if the openHAB server is multi-homed, in which case the wrong subnet could be picked by the automatic discovery.

 The port is set to 8000 by default and should match the port used by the Niko Home Control IP-interface.